charliexchen/Danmaku-AI/README.md

 # What I learned

 * Even stupid algorithms can work really well if enough CPU is applied.
-In fact, this was likely a more robust algorithm than, say, simple policy gradient or DQN.
+In fact, this was likely a more robust algorithm than, say, simple policy gradient or DQN, since you don't have issues with putting all your eggs in one basket with a single agent.

 * Implementation of Neural Nets from first principles instead of using a library.